-Base Rate Cut to 3.75%: The Impact on Businesses [December 2025]
+Base Rate Held at 3.75%: The Impact on Businesses [February 2026]

-With the base rate now at 3.75%, businesses can expect lower borrowing costs as lenders gradually pass on reductions in interest rates on loans and finance facilities.
+With the base rate held at 3.75%, businesses can expect borrowing costs to also remain steady.
 This could support investment in expansion, equipment, and recruitment, though the benefits may be moderated by cost pressures introduced in the Autumn Budget 2025.
-Measures such as frozen income tax and NI thresholds, a new salary sacrifice cap, and changes to VAT and corporation tax create additional financial pressures for many companies.

-At the same time, the Budget also introduces targeted support and growth opportunities, including permanent Retail, Hospitality & Leisure (RHL) business rates relief, incentives for EV forecourts, enhanced investment allowances, and expanded venture capital schemes.
-Navigating this mixed environment requires careful financial planning, balancing potential cost savings from lower interest rates with increased operational and compliance costs.
+At the same time, the Budget also introduced targeted support and growth opportunities, including permanent Retail, Hospitality & Leisure (RHL) business rates relief, incentives for EV forecourts, enhanced investment allowances, and expanded venture capital schemes.

 How Does the Bank of England Impact Business Loan Interest Rates?